AviatrixSystems/Docs/HowTos/transit_firenet_faq.rst

 How to migrate from Aviatrix Transit FireNet to Transit FireNet with AWS GWLB?
 ---------------------------------------------------------------------------------

+Starting from Release 6.3, Multi-cloud Transit FireNet  added support for AWS Gateway Load Balancer (GWLB).
+The key advantage of this integration is to allow firewalls to be scaled up and down without affecting established sessions (except sessions associated with the failed firewalls).

-Starting 6.3, Aviatrix added the support for AWS Gateway Load Balancer (GWLB) and allowing users to migrate from Transit FireNet to Transit FireNet with AWS GWLB or vice versa.
-Follow the below steps for migration:
+To migrate from Transit FireNet to Transit FireNet with AWS GWLB and vice versa.
+Follow the steps below:

     1. Save firewall configuration
     #.
 Disassociate firewall instance -> Go to Aviatrix Controller's console -> FIREWALL NETWORK -> Setup -> Step 10.